Can I Sue the Department of Homeland Security (DHS)?

 If you need a federal official to perform a duty they legally owe to you, you can seek what's called a writ of mandamus.
 These writs (essentially, orders) are hard to get, and courts don't like issuing them.
 You need to show three things:

-- You have a clear right to the performance of that duty
+• You have e a clear right to the performance of that duty

 In a mandamus action, you sue the person or entity who owes you the legal duty.
-For example, if you want DHS to process your naturalization application, you would need to include the Secretary of DHS as one of the people on your petition.
+For example, if you want DHS to process your naturalization application, you must include the Secretary of DHS as one of the people on your petition.

 Writ of Habeas Corpus

 They, like writs of mandamus, are hard to get.
-You need to show that DHS has no legal basis for keeping you in custody.
-Courts are generally reluctant to interfere with DHS's enforcement actions, so you will likely have a battle on your hands.
-If you are thinking about seeking a writ of habeas corpus, you might want to consult a criminal defense attorney or an immigration attorney with specific experience in this area.
+You must show that DHS has no legal basis for keeping you in custody.
+Courts are generally reluctant to interfere with DHS's enforcement actions, so you will likely have a battle.
+If you are thinking about seeking a writ of habeas corpus, consult a criminal defense attorney or an immigration attorney with specific experience in this area.

 If You Need to Sue DHS, Consult an Attorney

 Successfully suing the DHS is hard.
-The cases are complicated and the power of the government stands against you.
-You may not want to tackle the challenge on your own.
-Consider consulting an attorney who can help you better understand your legal rights and, if necessary, represent you in court.
+Don't tackle the challenge on your own.
+Consult an attorney with experience in civil liberties who can help you better understand your legal rights and, if necessary, represent you in court.

 Was this helpful?